MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-licenses.md

 1. In the [!INCLUDE[pn_office_365_admin_center](../includes/pn-office-365-admin-center.md)], select **Billing** > **Purchase Services**.

-2. Select the [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] add-in or user licenses you want to purchase, and then select **Change license quantity**.
+2. Select the [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] add-in or user licenses you want to purchase, and then select **Change license quantity**.
 Customize your order by choosing the number of licenses you'd like to order.

 3. Follow the checkout procedure to confirm your purchase.